 This versatile product can be slit for use with wire looms or covering hoses without disconnecting the ends.
-Thermo-Flex is available in four different colors (silver, red, blue, or black) so you can customize your application.
+Thermo-Flex is available in two different colors (silver or black) so you can customize your application.
 It is also available in lengths of 3 or 10 feet for your convenience.

 |Base Metal||CAS Number||% Composition

 PEL (mg/m¹) ***

 5.0, as welding fume

 |Alloying Element||CAS Number||Maximum % Composition by Weight||ACGIH

 |Cobalt (Co)||7440-45-4||P||W||0.1||0.1||0.1, as fume|